uqlibrary/technology-training/OpenRefine/openrefine.md

 #### Facets

-A **facet** groups all the values that appear in a column, and allows you to filter the data by these values and edit values across many records at the same time.
+A **facet** groups all the values that appear in a column, and allows you to subset the data and edit values across many records at the same time.

 The simplest type of Facet is called a ‘Text facet’.
 This simply groups all the text values in a column and lists each value with the number of records it appears in.
 The facet information always appears in the left hand panel in the OpenRefine interface.